“I can only advise.”

 Ms. Elda rested her head on her left hand, her hair fell down, hiding her face and the thoughts that paraded through her mind.

-The Care-Nurse continued, “because of the status and your family’s renown, George’s situation will be scrutinized.”
+The Care-Nurse continued, “ to be blunt, the status and your family,” Carrie paused, George’s situation will be…well…scrutinized.”
+The Care-Nurse’s voice faded as she said scrutinized, as if she was seconded-guessing herself.
 Straightening her light blue skirt, The Care-Nurse, strengthening her voice, saying, “George will have the closest of care.
 Everyone will be watching.
 Everyone will take care of their own.

 Ms. Elda didn’t move.
 She knew the training of the care-nurses.
 She knew their skills.
 Ms. Elda withdrew, and waited.